fido820/Research/LabNotebook/Main.md

 how would you do weighting of older actions?
 This might not be an issue.
 The NN could figure out which actions to prioritize.

+## Trainers

+Fido could be made further universal if trainers that did not require learning rate were used instead of Backpropagation.